State House, 2nd floor

 Section 21.
 Emergency powers in case of enemy attack. -- The general assembly, in order to insure continuity of state and local governmental operations, including the judicial functions, in periods of emergency resulting from disasters caused by enemy attack, shall have the power and the immediate duty to provide for prompt and temporary succession to the powers and duties of public offices, of whatever nature and whether filled by election or appointment, the incumbents of which may become unavailable for carrying on the powers and duties of such offices, to enact legislation permitting the convening of the general assembly at any place within or without the State of Rhode Island, and to adopt such other measures as may be necessary and proper for insuring the continuity of governmental operations during the period of said emergency.
 Any law enacted under this section shall apply to all cities and towns regardless of their form of charter.
 During said period of emergency the general assembly shall have the power to incur state debts exceeding the limitation set forth in Sections 16 and 17 of this article.
 The powers granted and the laws enacted under this section shall not be effective after two years following the inception of an enemy attack.

 Section 22.
-Restriction of gambling. -- No act expanding the types of gambling which are permitted within the state or within any city or town therein or expanding the municipalities in which a particular form of gambling is authorized shall take effect until it has been approved by the majority of those electors voting in a statewide referendum and by the majority of those electors voting in a referendum in the municipality in which the proposed gambling would be allowed.
+Restriction of gambling. -- No act expanding the types or locations of gambling which are permitted within the state or within any city or town therein or expanding the municipalities in which a particular form of gambling is authorized shall take effect until it has been approved by the majority of those electors voting in said

 The secretary of state shall certify the results of the statewide referendum and the local board of canvassers of the city or town where the gambling is to be allowed shall certify the results of the local referendum to the secretary of state.
-(Note: This section was added by 1993 Resolutions 168 and 169, approved by the voters on November 8, 1994.)
+(Note: This section was added by 1993 Resolutions 168 and 169, approved by the voters on November 8, 1994 and was amended by 2014 Resolutions 401 and 417, approved by the voters on November 4, 2014.)

 Section 1.
 Composition. -- There shall be one hundred members of the house of representatives, provided, however, that commencing in 2003 there shall be seventy-five members of the house of representatives.
 The house of representatives shall be constituted on the basis of population and the representative districts shall be as nearly equal in population and as compact in territory as possible.
 The general assembly shall, after any new census taken by authority of the United States, reapportion the representation to conform to the Constitution of the state and the Constitution of the United States.
 (Note: This section was amended by 1994 Resolutions 184 and 193, approved by the voters on November 8, 1994.)